emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

 using shared subscription.<br/>
 Note that the 'clientid' is suffixed by the node name, this is to avoid clientid conflicts between different nodes.
-And we can only use shared subscription topic filters for <code>remote.topic</code> of ingress connections.
+And we can only use shared subscription topic filters for `remote.topic` of ingress connections.

 **bridges.mqtt.$name.server**